Group purchasing organization: Healthcare GPOs

 A healthcare group purchasing organization (GPO) assists in promoting quality healthcare relief and assists diverse providers in effectively managing expenses.
 A GPO aggregates the purchasing volume of its members for various goods and services and develops contracts with suppliers through which members may buy at group price and terms if they choose to.
 GPOs typically provide contracted discounts on medical supplies, nutrition, pharmacy and laboratory.
 Some of the large GPOs have expanded contract portfolios to also offer discounts on office supplies and non-medical related services.

 A GPO's earnings come from an "Administrative" fee.
 GPOs may collect an "Administrative" fee up to 3.0% of all sales volumes from the vendors that they negotiate a contract from, upon selling products to their member hospitals.
 These fees do not influence the prices negotiated.
 They are used to cover the GPO's operating expenses.
 If there is a remainder it is distributed back to the GPO owners; thus, GPO owners achieve cost-savings on the goods they choose to buy through group contracts, and also receive distributions back from the GPO.
 General GPO members may also receive some fee share as part of their member agreement, though this practice is no longer typical; thus the primary benefit to a GPO member is the access to discounted pricing.

 GPOs submit that their services allow for improved operating margins for healthcare providers, and that members enjoy value added benefits like clinical support, benchmarking data, supply chain support and comprehensive portfolios of products and services to address specific needs.

 GPOs vary in their strategy for negotiating discounts with suppliers - from requiring that its members not join other GPOs (exclusivity) to requiring compliance to awarding single source contracts.
 As the healthcare industry becomes saturated with GPOs, pricing is one way for GPOs to bring in new members or convince members of another GPO to switch.
+A 2009 report suggested that US hospitals make about 72% of their purchases using GPO contracts.

 Foodservice or grocery GPOs

 A foodservice or grocery GPO focuses exclusively on the $600 billion foodservice marketplace, including food and food-related purchasing for multi-unit foodservice operators, contract negotiation and supply chain services.
 These negotiations are made with supplier/manufacturing agreements and purchasing contracts.
-Categories for grocer purchases include: poultry, fresh produce, frozen food products, fresh and frozen meats, candy and snacks, dairy and bakery, dry goods, disposables and beverages.
+Categories for grocery purchases include poultry, fresh produce, frozen food products, fresh and frozen meats, candy and snacks, dairy and bakery, dry goods, disposables and beverages.

 Hospitality GPOs

 A hospitality GPO focuses on solving procurement and sourcing concerns for hotels or vacation rentals by aggregating the demand for products and services used to furnish and stock guest units and operate hospitality businesses, delivering deep savings on furnishings, appliances, electronics, software, home goods, kitchen, and bed and bath products for its members.
+GPOs in the hospitality sector provide not only cost savings but also essential services like menu innovation and operational support, which are critical for enhancing guest satisfaction and efficiency.